 - It requires the playing to be informed by a broader musical awareness – a knowledge of other repertoire, of historical and stylistic context, of other approaches to interpretation etc.

-It is of paramount importance that the syllabus objectives are studied carefully, and that all other syllabus requirements are fully understood.
+The syllabus objectives should be studied carefully, and all other syllabus requirements should be fully understood.
 This includes those relating to program structure, program duration and performance from memory.
-These are all set out in detail in the 2020 Manual of Syllabuses.
+These are all set out in detail in the 2022 Manual of Syllabuses.

 The syllabus sets out specific expectations for the construction of programs and these should be strictly adhered to.
 In particular, candidates should ensure that their programs: